UMR-CNRM/snowtools/doc/source/extra_documentation/these_ange/Regridding.rst

 Spatial regrid with `ESMF <https://earthsystemmodeling.org/>`_
 **************************************************************
 In some situation it can be interesing to regrid simulations files.
-For example downgrade high resolution simulation from 30 to 250m.
+For my PhD I had to downgrade high resolution simulation from 30m to 250m.
-The advantage of regriding with `ESMF <https://earthsystemmodeling.org/>`_ is that the dimension of the input file is not limited to 2.
-It permit to use 1st and 2nd order conservative regridding methods (important for downscalling 30=>250) and regrid non-map data.
+The advantage of regriding with `ESMF <https://earthsystemmodeling.org/>`_ is that the dimension of the input file is not limited to 2 (can regrid NetCDF with time dimension, which is not the case for gdal).
+Can regrid using advanced methods such 1st and 2nd order conservative regridding methods (usefull for downscalling resolution) or regrid non-map data.

 .. note::
   Additional references: